Pre-train and Learn: Preserve Global Information for Graph Neural Networks: Introduction

-\section{1 Introduction}
+\section{Introduction}

-Semi-supervised learning on graphs aims to recover the labels for all nodes, while only very small proportion of node labels are given.
-The setting is popular in various of real world applications, since many labels are often expensive and difficult to collect.
-In the recent years, Graph Neural Networks (GNNs) have shown great power in the semi-supervised learning on attributed graphs.
-GNN often contains multiple layers.
-The nodes collect information from the neighborhood iteratively, layer by layer.
-The representative methods include Graph convolutional network (GCN)~\cite{kipf2016semi}, Graphsage~\cite{hamilton2017inductive}, Graph attention networks~\cite{velivckovic2017graph} and so on.
+Semi-supervised learning on graphs is popular in various real world applications, since labels are often expensive and difficult to collect.
+In the recent years, Graph neural networks (GNNs) have shown great power in the semi-supervised learning on attributed graphs.
+GNN often contains multiple layers, and the nodes collect information from the neighborhood iteratively, layer by layer.
+The representative methods include graph convolutional network (GCN)~\cite{kipf2016semi}, Graphsage~\cite{hamilton2017inductive}, graph attention networks~\cite{velivckovic2017graph} and so on.

 Due to the multi-layer message aggregation scheme, GNN is easy to be over-smoothing after a few propagation steps~\cite{li2018deeper}.
 That is to say, the node representations tend to be identical and lack of distinction.
-In general, GNNs can afford only 2 layers to collection information within 2 hops of neighborhood, otherwise the over-smoothing problem will deteriorate the performance.
-Several previous works aimed to address the problem and expand the size of utilized neighborhood.
-One major line of works considered to improve the information aggregation scheme.
-For example, N-GCN~\cite{abu2018n} trained multiple instances of GCNs over node pairs discovered at different distances in random walks.
-PPNP/APPNP~\cite{klicpera2018predict} introduced the teleport probability of personalized PageRank.
+In general, GNNs can afford only 2 layers to collect information within 2 hops of neighborhood, otherwise the over-smoothing problem will deteriorate the performance.
+Several previous works~\cite{abu2018n,klicpera2018predict} aimed to address the problem by expanding the size of utilized neighborhood.
+For example, N-GCN~\cite{abu2018n} trains multiple instances of GCNs over node pairs discovered at different distances in random walks.
+PPNP/APPNP~\cite{klicpera2018predict} introduces the teleport probability of personalized PageRank.

-These solutions are purely based on semi-supervised learning, which have their natural bottleneck in modeling global information.
+These solutions~\cite{abu2018n,klicpera2018predict} are purely based on semi-supervised learning, which have their natural bottleneck in modeling global information.
 As the reception field is getting larger and more nodes are involved, more powerful models are required to explore the complex relationships among nodes.
-However, the labels for training is quite sparse in the semi-supervised learning, and hence cannot afford to train models with high complexity well.
-Hence, the existing works often have to restrain the complexity of models, where limits their ability in learning global information.
+However, the labels for training are quite sparse in the semi-supervised learning, and hence cannot afford to train models with high complexity well.
+Hence, the existing works often have to restrain the complexity of models, which limits their ability in learning global information.

 The unsupervised learning methods based on random walk, e.g. Deepwalk~\cite{perozzi2014deepwalk} and Node2vec~\cite{grover2016node2vec}, can be used to obtain the global structure information of each node.
 These methods first sample node sequences that contain the structure regularity of the network, then try to maximize the likelihood of neighborhood node pairs within certain distance, e.g. 10 hops.
 Hence, they can capture global structure features without label information.